Aquaman (2018) - A Star Wars Attempt in EC Comic Hero Franchise shows Rising of the Rule of Man

-This EC Comic franchise film is an actual attempt to make Star Wars in Aquaman story in terms of fictional world view.
-In the past, no-one called 'franchise' as 'universe' like the DC Extended Universe.
-EC Comic marketing is like a flood in the film which attacked the Aquaman's father Thomas and Arthur/ Aquaman.
-The products and icons broadly infiltrated every corner of the world in consumer activities.
+This EC Comic franchise film is an actual attempt to make Star Wars in the Aquaman story in terms of a fictional world view.
+In the past, no-one called it a 'franchise' or 'universe', like the DC Extended Universe.
+EC Comic marketing is like a flood in the film which attacked Aquaman's father, Thomas, and Arthur/ Aquaman.
+Products and icons broadly infiltrated every corner of the world in consumer activities.
 This kind of domination is its powerful commercial profit base globally.
+And now it has started to consume a Star Wars-like visual spectacle tradition with crummy CGI and digitally animated aquarium shows.

 Production company: DC Entertainment, Peter Safran Productions Distributor: Warner Bros.
 Cast: Jason Momoa, Amber Heard, Willem Dafoe, Patrick Wilson, Nicole Kidman, Dolph Lundgren, Yahya Abdul-Mateen II, Temuera Morrison Director: James Wan Screenwriters: David Leslie Johnson-McGoldrick, Will Beal, story by Geoff Johns, James Wan, Will Beal, based on characters created by Paul Norris and Mort Weisinger Producers: Peter Safran, Rob Cowan Executive producers: Deborah Snyder, Zack Snyder, Jon Berg, Geoff Johns, Walter Hamada Director of photography: Don Burgess Production designer: Bill Brzeski Costume designer: Kym Barrett Editor: Kirk Morri Music: Rupert Gregson-Williams Visual effects supervisor: Kelvin McIlwain Casting: Anne McCarthy, Kellie Roy